 AT&T offers a plethora of entertainment options including fiber optic internet, digital TV, and home phone service.
 If you are seeking the internet provider that offers affordable options, at least during the promotional term, then AT&T might be right for you.

-AT&T Internet Service
+Internet Service & Features

 AT&T touts a 99% reliability connection when you use its internet services.